Walking around the town is fun! A stroll in search of "retro things" [Motomiya City, Fukushima Prefecture]

 To the "Motomiya Shitamachi" area

 Head east along Motomiya Bunka Street.
 After passing Heiwa Street, you will come to Prefectural Route 28.
 Many shops and restaurants line Prefectural Route 28.
-If you are accessing by car, the public parking lots located here and there are convenient.
+If you are accessing by car, the public parking lots located here and there are convenient

-The photo shows Shimomachi Smile Parking .
+The photo shows "Shimomachi Smile Parking".

 The northern part of the Shimomachi area begins at the Adatara River.
-After enjoying the sound of the river and the majestic mountain scenery, start your walk.
+After enjoying the sound of the river and the majestic mountain scenery, start your walk

 The tiled road is lined with friendly shops, including pharmacies, teahouses, record stores, bookstores, and restaurants.
-There are also signs offering "rest areas" and "rental spaces," revealing the local character that values places for interaction.
+There are also signs offering "rest areas" and "rental spaces," revealing the local character that values places for interaction

-Kasho Kineya , a shop with a large, eye-catching display window .
-The interior of the shop is beautifully decorated with Western-style furnishings.
-It seems that you can also eat and drink inside the shop.
-In addition to Japanese sweets, there is a wide selection of Western sweets, and I wanted to try the shop's signature cream puffs.
+shop with a particularly eye-catching large display windowKasho Kineya,.
+Inside, the shop has a lovely interior with Western-style furnishings.
+It seems that you can also eat and drink inside.
+In addition to Japanese sweets, they also have a wide selection of Western sweets, and I would like to try their signature cream puffs sometime.

-It has a long shelf life, so it is also recommended as a souvenir or offering.
+It has a long shelf life, so it is also recommended as a souvenir or offering

 Kasho Kineya <Information>